aboisvert/revolute/README.md

 Revolute: Scala-based Query Language for Hadoop
 ===============================================

-Think Fancy Scala DSL over Cascading.
-Or "Cascalog for Scala".
+Think Fancy Scala DSL over Cascading -- or Cascalog for Scala.

-Currently more of an experiment than anything else at this point.
+More of an experiment than anything else at this point.

 ### Building ###